News

 From this we know that an annual increase in the money supply of 7-10% will cause inflation, so we already know our upper-limit on how much new money should be created.
 As long as the MPC keeps the annual increase under 9% per annum (the average growth rate since 1990) then inflation should be less than it has been under the old system.

-In other words, inflation is significantly less likely under the reformed system than under the existing system.
+In other words, inflation is significantly less likely under the modernised system than under the existing one.

 Further safeguards against inflation

-If further safeguards are needed to reassure people that hyper-inflation is not a risk, the following safeguards could be put in place (but note that they are not included in the reform proposal at this stage):
+If further safeguards are needed to reassure people that hyper-inflation is not a risk, the following safeguards could be put in place (but note that they are not included in our proposal at this stage):

 The difference between bank created debt money and State created Positive Money